A unified thermodynamic framework for coextensive dark matter admixed strange stars: Theoretical framework

+For the effective pressure $P(\rho)$ from Eq.~(\ref{EOSt}), the stellar structure follows the usual TOV system for the effective variables:

-where the total energy density $\rho$ and the total pressure $P$ are given by Eqs.~(\ref{rho}) and (\ref{EOSt}) respectively.
-We use Eqs.~(\ref{EOSt}), (\ref{tov}) and (\ref{m}) assuming a reasonable range of central density ($\rho (r=0)$) values for different values of dark matter fraction, particle mass and the coupling constant to obtain the mass-radius relationship of the resultant configuration.
+with the boundary conditions $M(0) = 0$ and $P(R) = 0$.
+The coextensive closure (Sec.~\ref{sec22}) guarantees a single stellar surface, i.e. $R_Q = R_D = R.$ We use Eqs.~(\ref{EOSt}), (\ref{tov}) and (\ref{m}) assuming a reasonable range of central density ($\rho (r=0)$) values and fixed values of $\rho_0$ and $a$ for different values of dark matter fraction, particle mass and the coupling constant to obtain the mass-radius relationship of the resultant configuration.